Services

 All articles

-What does the "FATCA Filing Requirement" on Form 1099 mean?
+What does the "FATCA Filing Requirement" box on Form 1099 mean?

-What does the "FATCA Filing Requirement" on Form 1099 mean?
+What does the "FATCA Filing Requirement" box on Form 1099 mean?

 If you received a 1099 Form at the beginning of the year, you might have noticed a FATCA filing requirement box.
-It might be checked or unchecked, but questions linger.
+It may be checked or left blank, which can raise questions.
 What does this box mean?
-Should you check it if it isn’t?
-Should you file any additional forms with the Internal Revenue Service (IRS)?
+Should you check it yourself?
+Do you need to file any additional forms because of it?

 What is FATCA?

 FATCA stands for Foreign Account Tax Compliance Act.
-It was passed into law in 2010 with a simple purpose: to ensure that US citizens who hold substantial assets overseas pay taxes from these assets.
-In short, FATCA’s purpose is to combat tax evasion.
+It was passed into law in 2010 to ensure that US taxpayers who hold substantial assets overseas pay taxes on those assets.

 What does the FATCA requirement checkbox mean?

-It means that the institution that sent you the 1099 Form is aware of the FATCA requirements and shows its willingness to comply with them.
-Sometimes the FATCA filing requirement box is checked to signify it, sometimes it isn’t.
-But you don’t have to check it yourself.
+It means the institution that sent you the 1099 Form is aware of FATCA requirements and intends to comply.

 Who needs to worry about the FATCA checkbox?